Cameron1601/Sudoku-board-solver/README.md

-# Sudoku-board-solver
+Sudoko solver

-Used to solve Sudoku boards
+Use this board to solve any sudoko boards you have.